sitscholl/topoclim/README.md

 `slope_aspect_input_type` to `FROM_DEM` and for **h\_flat** to
 `FLAT_SURFACE`.
 For model parameters and reference days, please check the associated article.
-For the present demonstration, we will only consider the month of April.
+For the present demonstration, we will only consider the month of April in 2019, but other timeperiods can also be calculated by adjusting the parameters in the following script.

 ``` r
 test_month <- 4